 Once you activate the camera, you’ll see an interface similar to your regular camera app.
-It has a big shutter button at the button of the screen and a few icons for adjusting various exposure parameters.
+It has a big shutter button at the bottom of the screen.
+There are also a few icons for adjusting various exposure parameters.

 We’ll show you a few tools you need to use to create perfect photos.